Table of contents edited volume

 - If you wish to have an extra dedication page, please include it in the manuscript copy as an extra page when you submit it so that we can take it into account in the pagination.
 If the dedication is to be less “prominent”, you can include it in your acknowledgements or foreword.

 - Acknowledgements or forewords which do not constitute an introduction to the topic are placed before the table of contents.
+(However, both must be submitted with the manuscript, not later!)

 - All the text elements that appear before the table of contents, as well as the table of contents itself, do not belong in the table of contents of the finished book.
-Please list them anyway so that we can be sure that all text elements are complete.
-We will clean up the table of contents later in the layout.

 Table of contents